isomerpages/nparks-lbtl/_about/About Lights by the Lake.md

 the touching story of Little Mei at Resthouse Pond (Japanese Garden), and the serene Blossoms Beneath the Moon installation at the Floral Garden (Japanese Garden).&nbsp;</p>
-<p>Complete your evening with delectable treats at our Food Street while
+<p>Complete your evening with delectable treats at our Food Market while
 taking in the spectacular light shows that illuminate the gardens.&nbsp;</p>
 <p>Don't miss this extraordinary celebration of culture, art, and community
 under the autumn moon at Jurong Lake Gardens!</p>